OpenEstimate: Evaluating LLMs on Reasoning Under Uncertainty with Real-World Data: Evaluation

 In this section, we focus on zero-shot performance under standard inference settings.
 We do not apply fine-tuning, retrieval augmentation, or prompt engineering beyond directly asking the model to parameterize the distribution of a variable.
 To contextualize the LMs' performance, we compare to four statistical baselines that use $N \in [5,10,20,30]$ examples that are computed using the procedure described in Section \ref{ssec:accuracy}.

-We evaluate six state-of-the-art language models, including three reasoning models: Meta Llama 3.1 8B, Meta Llama 3.1 70B \citep{grattafiori2024llama}, OpenAI GPT-4 \citep{achiam2023gpt}, OpenAI o3-mini \citep{openai-o3-mini-system-card-2025}, OpenAI o4-mini \citep{openai-o3-o4-mini-system-card-2025}, and Qwen3-235B-A22B \citep{yang2025qwen3}.
-We exclude Llama 3.1 8B after it fails to follow basic instructions about answer specification.
+We evaluate six state-of-the-art language models, including three reasoning models \footnote{Here, reasoning models are defined as models that have undergone a dedicated training step that involves reinforcement learning for chain-of-thought.}: Meta Llama 3.1 8B, Meta Llama 3.1 70B \citep{grattafiori2024llama}, OpenAI GPT-4 \citep{achiam2023gpt}, OpenAI o3-mini \citep{openai-o3-mini-system-card-2025}, OpenAI o4-mini \citep{openai-o3-o4-mini-system-card-2025}, and Qwen3-235B-A22B \citep{yang2025qwen3}.
+We exclude Llama 3.1 8B after it fails to correctly interpret units.
 We evaluate each model at a medium temperature or reasoning effort---corresponding to 0.5 for GPT-4, ``medium'' for o3-mini and o4-mini, 0.5 for Llama 3.1 70B Instruct Turbo, and 0.6 for Qwen3-235B-A22B.
 We use a standard system prompt and prior elicitation prompt which are described in full in Appendix \ref{app:zero_shot}.

-\textbf{Accuracy.} We start by comparing the win rates of the LM priors against statistical baselines computed using $N \in [5,10,20,30]$ data points from the true distribution.
-We also compare the win rates of the statistical baselines against an LM posterior computed by updating the LM prior with the same $N$ examples as those that were used to compute each baseline.
-The results are shown in Table \ref{tab:win-rates}.
-We fix a model family (o4-mini) for the sake of making this comparison.
-The LLM prior-statistical baseline win rate answers the question ``how many data samples from the true distribution does the LM prior correspond to'', whereas the LLM posterior-statistical baseline win rate indicates whether the LM priors lead to improved posteriors relative to an uninformative prior.
+\textbf{Accuracy.} Fixing the model to o4-mini, we compare the win rate of LLM priors against statistical baselines computed using $N \in \{5, 10, 20, 30\}$ data points sampled from the true distribution.
+This addresses the question: ``how many data samples is the LLM prior worth?''
+We then form LLM posteriors by updating the LLM prior with the same $N$ examples used to compute each baseline, and compare the win rate of the LLM posterior against the corresponding statistical baselines.
+This comparison asks whether starting from an LLM prior leads to better posteriors than starting from an uninformative prior.

-We find that in general, the standalone LLM priors outperform the five-sample baseline in 40-70\% of cases, with win rates rapidly dropping off with larger numbers of samples.
-However, even though these priors are often inaccurate in isolation, they can be effectively combined with data, outperforming baselines with naive priors when combined with 20--30 samples.
+As shown in Table \ref{tab:win-rates}, we find that the standalone LLM priors generally outperform the five-sample baseline in $\sim$40-70\% of cases, though win rates rapidly drop off with larger numbers of samples.
+However, even though these priors are often inaccurate in isolation, they can be effectively combined with data: LLM posteriors outperform or match statistical baselines with naive priors.